MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02-generative-ai.md

 1. In Azure AI Foundry's Playgrounds page, select **Try the Chat playground**.
 The Chat playground is a user interface that enables you to try out building a chat application with different generative AI models.

+    >*Note*: If you do not see the *Setup* pane appear on the Chat playground screen, expand the window size.

 1. In order to use Chat playground, you need to associate it with a deployed model.
-In the Chat playground, you need to have **gpt-4o** selected.
-If you do not see any deployments, you need to select **+ Create a deployment**, search for **gpt-4o**, and then select **Confirm** and finally **Deploy**.
+In the Chat playground's *Setup* pane, select **+ Create a deployment**.
+If prompted, select *From base models*, otherwise continue to the next step.

+1. Search for the **gpt-4o** model, then select **Confirm**.
+Keep the default model name, deployment type, and deployment details.
+Then select **Deploy**.

 1. In the chat playground, you can use your deployed model when it appears in the *Deployment* selection menu.

-Importantly, you need to select **Apply changes** after you make any changes to the *Setup*.
+    >*Note*: You need to select **Apply changes** after you make any changes to the *Setup*.

+1. Navigate to the *Chat history* pane.
+You will use the query box to enter your prompts.

 1. Consider the following ways you can improve responses from a generative AI assistant:
     - Start with a specific goal for what you want the assistant to do